jbosstools/jbosstools-fuse/Build.md

 Here's how to setup Eclipse...

-- create a new workspace for working on _JBoss Fuse Tooling_
+- create a new workspace for working on _Red Hat Fuse Tooling_
 - import the project into Eclipse from directory "fuseide" (_Import... -> General -> Existing Project_)

-Now your Eclipse has set the target platform you need for running _JBoss Fuse Tooling_.
+Now your Eclipse has set the target platform you need for running _Red Hat Fuse Tooling_.
 A rebuild of all imported projects is done directly after setting the target platform.
 Make sure there are no more errors displayed in any of the projects.

 ### Access Restriction errors